mwangiKibui/sorting-algorithms-in-js/README.md

-Sorting algorithms implementation in JavaScript.
+## Sorting algorithms in JavaScript.

+Follow the guide `index.md` to get to know about sorting algorithms in JavaScript.